June 4-9, 2023 (Courses 23-1, 23-2)

 - What does the course fee cover?

-The fee provides for all meals (dinner day one through lunch on day 6), program material, facility expenses, program equipment, insurance, two NYLT T-shirts, patrol cap, and NYLT notebook.
+The fee includes meals (dinner day one through lunch on day 6), program material, facility expenses, program equipment, insurance, two NYLT t-shirts, patrol cap, and NYLT notebook.

 - Do I have to attend the orientation session?

 - Yes.
-If there is a wait list for a course, then Scouts who are registered for a course but do not attend the orientation will lose their place on that course.
-This creates an open position, which will be filled by a Scout on the wait list who has attended orientation
+If there is a waitlist for a course, then Scouts who are registered for a course but do not attend the orientation will lose their place on that course.
+This creates an open position, which will be filled by a Scout on the waitlist who has attended the orientation.

 - What type of tents will be used during the course?

 - Why does each Scout have to bring a backpacking tent?
-Can’t several Scouts from the same troop share?
+Can several Scouts from the same troop share the same tent?

-The tent is used for one night of the program called the ”outpost camp”.
+The tent is used for one night of the program called the outpost camp.
 This outpost camp is by patrol.
 Patrol assignments are made to enhance learning during the course.
-Consequently, in most cases participants will not be in patrols with anyone from their home.
+Consequently, in most cases, participants will not be in patrols with anyone from their home troop.

 - What merit badges will be offered?

 The purpose of NYLT is leadership training in the context of a model troop and patrol.
-No merit badges will be offered.
+Merit badges classes will not be offered.

 - When is parent’s night?

-The five and a half day schedule of NYLT is very full, from early morning until bed time each night.
+The five-and-a-half-day schedule of NYLT is full, from early morning until bedtime each night.
 There are no scheduled times for parental visits.